eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 If an *Anonymization CA* is used to issue certificates on single use only attestation keys, Relying Parties are not able to correlate information about multiple presentations.
 We refer to this as being *relying party unlinkable*.

 Both *Self Attestation* nor *No Attestation* allows Relying Parties to correlate information about multiple presentations of pseudonyms.
-That is they are Relying Party unlinakble.
+That is they are Relying Party unlinkable.

 #### 5.1.2 CA Linkability